-In addition to problems associated with employment as a result of these stay at home orders many questions were raised in regard to child custody questions and parenting time in the world of family law.
+In addition to problems associated with employment as a result of these stay-at-home orders, many questions were raised regarding child custody questions and parenting time in the world of family law.
 Fortunately, the Texas Supreme Court issued orders clarifying that people we're supposed to follow their prior court orders absent specific circumstances as to why they should not do so.
-Otherwise, here are some perspectives on how you can manage child custody access during the time of pandemic.
+Otherwise, here are some perspectives on how you can manage child custody access during the time of the pandemic.

 The Texas Supreme Court has made it pretty clear that you should follow your custody and parenting plan court orders during the pandemic.
-Even when they were travel restrictions in place and stayed home orders were the norm these executive orders from the Supreme Court allowed you and your children to be able to travel from home to home in compliance with the orders if these orders were ever to go back into place I would recommend that you carry a copy of your court orders with you just in case a law enforcement officer or to stop you and ask what you were doing.
+Even when they were travel restrictions in place and stayed home orders were the norm, these executive orders from the Supreme Court allowed you and your children to be able to travel from home to home in compliance with the orders if these orders were ever to go back into place I would recommend that you carry a copy of your court orders with you just in case a law enforcement officer or to stop you and ask what you were doing.

 Suppose that someone in your home or in that of your co-parent has gotten sick, either with the coronavirus or with any other illness for that matter.
 You may also think about if one of your households houses a person who is either elderly or is sick with another type of illness and is in a vulnerable category of persons.
-If this sounds like one of your If you fall into one of these categories in a circumstance like this hits home for you then alternative plans should be worked on in advance.
-It's not as if suddenly you became aware that your grandmother is living with you or that your ex-wife has an aunt who lives with her has cancer and should not be exposed to person to make carry the virus.
+If it sounds like one of your If you fall into one of these categories in a circumstance like this hits home for you, then alternative plans should be worked on in advance.
+It's not as if suddenly you become aware that your grandmother is living with you or that your ex-wife has an aunt who lives with her has cancer and should not be exposed to the person to make carry the virus.

-Overall, parents want to promote strong relationships between themselves and their children and encourage their child to feel stable and safe during these abnormal times.
-Consider how you feel in regard to the pandemic in that your own job may be in jeopardy, you have concerns over your health and that of your family and any other concerns that may have come up period now, imagine being a child in this position knowing very little about the virus and having little experience in the world on how to manage your emotions and concerns.
-This is why I believe it is incredibly important for parents to be able to help their children by enforcing typical discipline standards in the home encouraging the development of relationships with both parents.
+Overall, parents want to promote strong relationships between themselves and their children and encourage their children to feel stable and safe during these abnormal times.
+Consider how you feel regarding the pandemic in that your job may be in jeopardy, you have concerns over your health and that of your family, and any other problems that may have come up period now; imagine being a child in this position knowing very little about the virus and having little experience in the world on how to manage your emotions and concerns.
+This is why I believe parents must help their children by enforcing specific discipline standards in the home, encouraging the development of relationships with both parents.

-How should you and your co parent memorialize your agreements?
+How should you and your co-parent memorialize your agreements?

 Questions about family law during the COVID-19 pandemic?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the information contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone and via video.
-We want you to know that our office stands ready to assist an advocate for you and your family no matter what is going on in our world.
+Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
+We want you to know that our office stands ready to assist and advocate for you and your family no matter what is going on in our world.